open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/full_enclosure/bkg/index.rst

     * Reconstructed energy axis
 * ``THETA_LO``, ``THETA_HI`` -- ndim: 1, unit: deg
     * Field of view offset axis
-    * Binning is often chosen with a square root scale, so that each ``THETA`` bin has equal solid angle, which means bins at the center of the field of view have smaller width ``THETA_HI - THETA_LO``.
 * ``BKG`` -- ndim: 2, unit: s^-1 MeV^-1 sr^-1
     * Absolute post-select background rate
       (expected background per time, energy and solid angle).